bytedance/lightseq/README.md

 More usage is available [here](./lightseq/training/README.md).

 ### LightSeq Inference from Fairseq
-After training using above scripts, you can fastly infer the models using LightSeq.
+After training using the above scripts, you can quickly infer the models using LightSeq.

 You should transform the fp16 PyTorch weights to LightSeq protobuf or HDF5:
 ```shell